Robie is an artist who loves sharing what she has learned about art and painting in the hope that it might help other creatives.

 Match the right activities with the physical and mental energy that you have at different times of the day.

 I am not a morning person.
 I have the social skills of a grizzly bear for about an hour after I wake up, no matter what time that is.
 In the afternoon I perk up and could do all kinds of things.

-I learned to keep my high energy activities for later in the day.
-I am most productive creatively after 10 am, up to late night.
+I learned to keep my high-energy activities for later in the day.
+I am most productive creatively after 10 am, up to very late at night.

 A friend of mine wakes up at 4 o’clock am to train for the marathon before her kids get up and her workday starts.
 Waking up before sunrise and go running?
 Not in my book.
 But it works for her.
 The trick is to find what works for you.